State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Detection prospects

 \section{Detection prospects}

 The subphotospheric neutrino fluence shown in Fig.~\ref{fig:fluence} spans an energy range below $\mathcal{O}(100)$~TeV, where the IceCube Neutrino Observatory is most sensitive to astrophysical neutrinos.
-Hence, contrarily to the conclusions drawn in Refs.~\citep{Murase:2013ffa, Senno:2015tsn, Denton:2018tdj,Tamborra:2015fzv,Ando:2005xi,Razzaque:2003uv,Fasano:2021bwq}, unsuccessful jets cannot contribute to the diffuse neutrino flux detected by the IceCube Neutrino Observatory~\citep{IceCube:2013low,IceCube:2016umi}.
+Hence, contrarily to the conclusions drawn in Refs.~\citep{Murase:2013ffa, Denton:2018tdj,Tamborra:2015fzv,Ando:2005xi,Razzaque:2003uv} {for hydrodynamic jets}, unsuccessful {magnetized} jets cannot contribute to the diffuse neutrino flux detected by the IceCube Neutrino Observatory~\citep{IceCube:2013low,IceCube:2016umi}.
+These conclusions might change if the jet should be halted in an extended envelope and neutrino production should take place close to the jet head, at $R \lesssim 10^{13}$~cm~\citep{Senno:2015tsn, Fasano:2021bwq, He:2018lwb}. {As extensively discussed in Sec.~\ref{sec:fatejets}, we expect this scenario to be unlikely for magnetized jets.}

 The detection of subphotospheric neutrinos is hampered by the atmospheric neutrino flux, as discussed in Sec.~\ref{sec:fluence}; however, we investigate whether astrophysical neutrinos could be discriminated from the atmospheric background by exploiting the directionality of the incoming astrophysical neutrinos.
 To this purpose, we rely on the Hyper-Kamiokande neutrino detector~\citep{Hyper-Kamiokande:2018ofw} and IceCube DeepCore, designed to detect neutrinos with energy as low as $E_\nu \simeq 10$~GeV~\citep{IceCube:2011ucd}.